A small Kobalt read the sign. "This is the Enchanted Forest. Welcome. Do not wish for too much."

 The Creator asked, "What kind of Power will you be?"

 The small Kobalt said, "I will help small people have adventures.
 Small people also need to prove themselves.
 I will oversee little quests with little rewards.
-I will give people hard challenges with no risk.
+I will give people hard challenges in comfortable places with no risk.
 I will make tricky puzzles that give people little spells.
 Small quests and spells will let small people have more magic in their lives."

 The Creator said, "You will be named Futhorc, for you think about Kobalts and runes.
 Let us go to my home to talk more."